-Remove pan from heat and add sour cream, cream cheese, Worcestershire, soy sauce, and half of the grated cheese.
+Remove the pan from the heat and add back the steak with juices, sour cream, cream cheese, Worcestershire, soy sauce, and half of the grated cheese.
 Stir until well incorporated.

 (Note: if you have an ovenproof skillet, you don't need to use a casserole dish.
 Just top with cheese right in the pan and bake.)

-Bake uncovered for 18 to 20 minutes or until the inside/middle is hot (155 degrees or higher) and the cheese is bubbly.
+Bake uncovered for 18 to 20 minutes or until the inside middle is warm and the cheese is bubbly.

 - To help this recipe go quicker, prep all your ingredients in advance.
 Cutting the meat and vegetables takes the longest so, as with all recipes, I often prep on the weekends so my weeknight meals are a breeze.

-- Remember to wash your hands when touching raw product such as beef.
-Cross contamination is a leading cause to food born illness.
+- Remember to wash your hands when touching raw meat, such as beef.
+Cross-contamination is a leading cause of foodborne illness.

 - Controlling the heat on your sauteed ingredients can benefit flavor.
 If you don't hear a sizzle, turn it up a little bit to gain color and flavor.
 If it seems to be gaining too much color, turn it down and pull off of heat to let the burner cool for a minute.

 Yes, absolutely.
 You can prepare the casserole a couple of days ahead of time.
 Pull the casserole out of the refrigerator about 30 minutes before baking.

 Because the casserole will still be cold in the center, the baking time will increase by about 15 to 25 minutes.
 Otherwise, leave it out at room temperature for approximately 20 to 30 minutes before baking.

 Up to 4 days if stored in an airtight container.